Consumer medicine information

 • numbness or weakness of the arms and legs

-• symptoms of anaemia such as tiredness, being short of breath when exercising, dizziness and looking pale
+• symptoms of anaemia such as tiredness, headaches, being short of breath when exercising, dizziness and looking pale

 • weight gain